johanfforsberg/taurus-svgsynoptic/README.txt

 This is a synoptic widget based on the SVG format.
-There is a demonstration program in the "linac" directory that can be started like so:
+There is a demonstration program in the "example" directory that can be started like so:

   cd linac/
-  python synoptic.py full/path/to/maxiv.svg
+  python synoptic.py full/path/to/example.svg

 Note that the widget needs to be in your PYTHONPATH, so doing "export PYTHONPATH=/full/path/to/app-maxiv-svgsynoptic/src" before may help.

+Also, the example assumes a sys/tg_test/1 TangoTest device in order to actually do anything.

 === Requirements ===